■ site map

 The MMR vaccine war: Wakefield vs ?

-The rant against Dr. Andrew Wakefield, started in 2004 by Brian Deer's media feeds, escalated to a full-blown campaign, not only very unusual in the circles of high-level medical professionals, but seemingly vastly overgrowing factual significance of his 1998 study.
+The rant against Dr. Andrew Wakefield, started in 2004 with Brian Deer's media feeds, escalated to a full-blown campaign, not only very unusual in the circles of high-level medical professionals, but seemingly vastly outgrowing factual significance of his 1998 study.
 Whether the MMR vaccine - and even vaccines in general - do cause serious adverse health effects, or not, seems to have become solely dependant on whether or not Wakefield was honest in making and presenting this small study.

 As irrational as this shift of logic is, it did put a lot on stake.
 Or, should we say it the other way around: a lot has been put onto this mass perception, much more imaginary than factual.
 Hence there is much to gain by officially declaring Wakefield guilty, or even only by tarnishing his reputation.

 What is it, exactly, that Deer accuses Wakefield of?